Is my child too young for sports?

 What is Physical Literacy?

-PL is the accumulation of skills one needs to participate in sport.
-If you can throw, you can play baseball, football, frisby. . if you can’t throw, you can’t play.
+Physical literacy is the accumulation of skills one needs to participate in sport.
+If you can throw, you can play baseball, Frisbee, etc. If you can’t throw, you can’t play.

-FS uses a “child centered” model.
+First Steps Lacrosse uses a “child centered” model.
 Our focus is the needs of the child, not the needs of the game, team, coach or parent.
-We develop self esteem and a love of active play.
+We develop self-esteem and love of active play.

 Sure can!
 Girls have been my best players.
 They have the same physical abilities of boys their age and they tend to be more determined to learn.